top of page

 T5 Parachute

-The T5 has its own section, although I had to cut most of this out as the website owners who I 'borrowed' the information from had a shit fit and threatened to take me to court should I not take it down.
-Typical American reaction to anything they don't like, so don't but a chute from them.
+The T5 has its own section, although I had to cut most of this out as the website owners who I 'borrowed' the information from had a shit-fit and threatened to take me to court should I not take it down.
+Typical American reaction to anything they don't like, so don't buy a chute from them.
 Moving on...

-Update, I purchased a Chinese made repro T5 £200 all in, harness, reserve and main (no actual silk parachutes of course) this arrived today.
+Update, I purchased a Chinese-made repro T5 for £200 all in: harness, reserve and main (no actual silk parachutes, of course).
 It took some figuring out to understand the harness, but I got there in the end.
-Of course it came with no instructions what so ever.
+Of course it came with no instructions whatsoever.
 After assembling it and taking some photos, I posted it on Facebook with some text that I found online about the T5.
-Didn't think any more about it, then saw a comment on that thread complaining that I had taken it from a site... ffs unreal, it was the same god-damn site as before.
-He had even put a link to his over-priced near perfect replicas.
-Yes they are near perfect repros, but the prices HA!
-You gotta be fucking kidding me right... sure it has "The harness features ultra heavy 7-class stitching" who cares... when the prices is $1000 and that doesn't even include the reserve chute!
-But then again your metal work does have "authentic paint shades" so maybe it is worth.... no, still no. Oh and the reserve is only another $300 on top of the $1000... all probably without shipping too.
-So...... you can probably see why I went with the £200 option.
-Agreed it is not as perfect as his, but then again, for a saving of around £1000 its just not even in the same competition.
-Its not like buying a weapon where its a £150 plastic Denix Garand or spend £2000 on an original deactivated weapon.
-There you can see the value, feel the value and it will only go up in value... the value of reproduction kit only ever goes one way..... down!
+Didn't think any more about it, then saw a comment on that thread complaining that I had taken it from a site... ffs - unreal, it was the same goddamn site as before.
+He had even put a link to his over-priced near-perfect replicas.
+Yes, they are near-perfect repros, but the prices - HA!
+You gotta be fucking kidding me right... sure it has "The harness features ultra heavy 7-class stitching" - who cares when the prices is $1,000.00 and that doesn't even include the reserve chute!
+But then again, your metal work does have "authentic paint shades" so maybe it is worth.... no, still no. Oh and the reserve is only another $300.00 on top of the $1000.00... all probably without shipping, of course.
+So... you can probably see why I went with the £200 option.
+Agreed, it's not as 'perfect' as his, but then again, for a saving of around £1000 it's just not even in the same competition.
+It's not like the choice when buying a weapon where it's between a £150 plastic Denix Garand or a £2000 original deactivated weapon.
+There you can see the value - literally feel the value - and an original deactivated rifle will only go up in value... the value of reproduction kit only ever goes one way... down!

-Oh if you didn't guess, I just deleted his comment and link to his website and unfriended him, not that he'll care, I just can't be bothered with sulky "I'm going to take you to court types", block, ignore, you don't exist!
+Oh, if you didn't guess, I just deleted his comment and the link to his website and unfriended him, not that he'll care.
+I just can't be bothered with sulky "I'm going to take you to court types", block, ignore, you don't exist!
+Too bad he loses out on the free advertising...

 LEG BAG TYPE X

-Now, this is something that I don't plan on ever getting, but thought that it should be included because of its randomness and impact on the Normandy invasion for the American troops.
-Having no training on how to use these, the result being that almost all soldiers using this bag, simply lost it and all of its contents!
+Now, this is something that I don't plan on ever getting but thought that it should be included because of its randomness and impact on the Normandy invasion for the American troops.
+Having no training on how to properly use these resulted that almost all troopers who tried using this bag simply lost the bag and all of its contents!

-I could barely find anyone even making these, however I did come across two, firstly was the company who made all the leg bags for the filming of Band of Brothers.
-I looked on their website and sadly there is no mention of making these anymore.
+I could hardly find anyone even making these; however I did come across two companies: first was the company that made all the leg bags for the filming of Band of Brothers.
+I looked on their website and, sadly, there is no mention of making these anymore.
 However, they may still make them if you ask.
-I did see mention of about a 2 month waiting time!!!
+I did see mention of about a 2-month waiting time!!!
 No price listed, but I get the impression that it will be expensive as hell.

 The only realistic choice seems to be a company called Jump Master 44.
-They have, what look like a good copy to me, not being an expert in leg bags at all of course.
-The two photos below are of their leg bag, costing 450 Euros.
-Which seems like a lot for a bag, but it does look complicated and for such a specialist bit of kit that they will rarely sell, the prices is probably justifiable.
+They have what look like a good copy to me, not being an expert in leg bags at all, of course.
+The two photos below are of their leg bag, costing 450 Euros, which seems like a lot for a bag, but it does look complicated and for such a specialist bit of kit that they will rarely sell, the price is probably justifiable.

 1.jpg